lllyasviel/ControlNet-v1-1-nightly/README.md

 If you want to use ControlNet 1.1 in A1111, you only need to follow the instructions in https://github.com/Mikubill/sd-webui-controlnet

 This project is for research use and academic experiments.
-This project does not have any relationship to A1111.

 Again, do NOT install ControlNet-v1-1-nightly into your A1111.

 # How to use ControlNet 1.1 in A1111?